-Pinna Debuts Original Podcast Mystery Series, Opal Watson: Private Eye Starring Visually Impaired Girl Detective With A Knack For Mystery-Solving
+Pinna Announces Original Podcast Mystery Series, Opal Watson: Private Eye Starring Visually Impaired Girl Detective With A Knack For Mystery-Solving

-Ten-Episode Series Leads Slate of New Offerings on Kids-Only Audio Streaming Service

-Podcast Series Based on Random House's A to Z Mysteries and on Fanbase Press' Hero Hotel Join Pinna Originals Lineup
+Podcast Series Based on Random House's A to Z Mysteries Leads Slate of New Offerings on Kids-Only Audio Streaming Service

 BROOKLYN, N.Y., Oct.
 17, 2019 /PRNewswire/ -- Pinna, the only on-demand audio entertainment service developed and curated exclusively for kids 3-12, today announced the release of three original podcast series.
 Capitalizing on the enormous popularity of mysteries and superheroes in the kids' space, Pinna delivers on the thrills of these genres.
-Opal Watson: Private Eye, a mystery series featuring an 11-year old girl who has a knack for detective work and who is visually impaired, premieres October 16.
-A to Z Mysteries: Clue Club, inspired by, and based on, the Random House Children's Books best-selling chapter book series with over 10 million copies in print, launches October 21.
-The first episode of Hero Hotel, based on Yehudi Mercado's graphic novel, is available to listen to today.
+Opal Watson: Private Eye, a mystery series featuring an 11-year old girl who has a knack for detective work and who is visually impaired, premieres October 23.
+A to Z Mysteries: Clue Club, inspired by, and based on, the Random House Children's Books best-selling chapter book series with over 10 million copies in print, launched today.
+The first three episodes of Hero Hotel, based on Yehudi Mercado's graphic novel are available now.
 Disrupting kids' entertainment with a fresh approach to audio, Pinna builds quality, captivating content designed for a diverse and global community from the ground up.

-"For Pinna Original podcasts, our goal is for all kids to see themselves in our stories; For example, our newest Original series 'Opal Watson: Private Eye' will draw in young listeners through a constantly expanding series of mysteries that challenge a smart, relatable heroine while also giving them a window into Opal's growing abilities and independence as she navigates the challenges of Retinitis Pigmentosa, a degenerative disease that impairs her vision," said Maggie McGuire, CEO of Pinna.
+"For Pinna Original podcasts, our goal is for all kids to see themselves in our stories; For example, our upcoming Original series 'Opal Watson: Private Eye' will draw in young listeners through a constantly expanding series of mysteries that challenge a smart, relatable heroine while also giving them a window into Opal's growing abilities and independence as she navigates the challenges of Retinitis Pigmentosa, a degenerative disease that impairs her vision," said Maggie McGuire, CEO of Pinna.
 "And we're thrilled to be partnering with Random House Children's Books on 'A to Z Mysteries: Clue Club' based on their bestselling series.
 This podcast gives listeners a chance to join the club, helping their favorite characters Dink, Josh, and Ruth Rose as they solve a new mystery in Green Lawn in every episode.
 And in 'Hero Hotel', a laugh-out-loud comedy adventure, we meet a boy named Chet who finds his own power in a hotel for superheroes.
 Each Pinna Original production is put before a discerning panel of kid testers, ensuring that all of our listeners will eagerly put down their screens to tune in."

 "To create a story that is both entertaining and authentic, we worked closely with a team of experts from the Chicago Lighthouse and Helen Keller Services New York," said Amy Kraft, Director of Development and Children's Programming at Pinna.
 "Their input informed Opal's character development and key story elements, such as the integration of orientation and mobility training into the story arc, something kids with low-vision will be familiar with and other kids will be interested to learn.
 In addition, we were thrilled to cast newcomer Maya Graves, who herself is visually impaired and brings a real understanding of Opal to the role."